schvetsov/WebScraper3/Readme.md

     - In the VBA edtior with Module 1 window active you can
         - Press F5 to execute all code, or press F8 continuously to step through the code
         - Press the play button at the top of the VBA editor
+    - Back in the spreadsheet in the Developer ribbon
+        1. Click on "Insert"
-    - Back in the spreadsheet in the Developer ribbon, click on "Insert", and click "Button" (it should be the first one).
-Create a button      somewhere in the spreadsheet, right click on the button and "Assign Macro".
-Select the macro that we pasted into Module 1 and now you      can click the button to run the macro.
+        2. Click "Button" (it should be the first one)
+        3. Create a button somewhere in the spreadsheet
+        4. Right click on the button and select "Assign Macro"
+        5. Select the macro that we pasted into Module 1 and click OK
+        6. Now you can click the button to run the macro
 7. Watch the addresses populate the spreadsheet!